SonnyFishback/SonnyFishback/README.md

 ### Some of the technologies I look forward to growing my skillset in this year are:

- - Flutter
- - Golang
- - .NET
+ - AWS CDK
- - React Native
+ - Supabase
- - C#
+ - WebContainers
- - Rust
+ - Svelte 5
+ - Open Source AI/ML Models
- - WebStorm
+ - Google Cloud Platform